 - See a women’s health physio before commencing any forms of more intense exercise to have your pelvic floor and ab separation assessed.

 - Ensure all your exercises are safe for your pelvic floor and deep core.

 - Start small yet be consistent as this is the key to improvement in fitness and reconditioning.

 - Maintain a healthy diet and excellent hydration pre and post exercise (especially if breastfeeding).

 - Stop exercising if you have pain, increased bleeding, leakage or other complications.

 - Think slow and gentle, make sleep a priority as part of your recovery.
 Less is more and will help with fat loss !

 - Returning to your pre pregnancy body can take several months as your body adjusts to hormonal, diet and new motherhood challenges.
 Have realistic expectations and discuss any concerns with your doctor or certified trainer so they can help you reach your goals.

-P.S Grab a 7 Day Trial to my BFABMETHOD online and commence your safe and effective return to exercise.
+P.S Learn more about my BFABMETHOD online and commence your safe and effective return to exercise.